 The Kratom tree is native to Southeast Asia and is a part of the Rubiaceae family, which includes the coffee plant.
 Traditionally, Indonesian farmers figured out that chewing the leaves of brewing them into tea would help them combat fatigue and support them in their physical work in the blistering sun.

-Kratom leaves are said to carry specific alkaloids that reportedly can relieve pain, boost energy levels, and in many cases can help people wean off opioids.
-An added benefit is a dopamine spike that is known to reduce social anxiety and symptoms of PTSD.
+Kratom leaves are said to carry specific alkaloids that reportedly provide relief and boost energy levels.
 All this, seemingly, without the dangerous side effects of opiates.

 A 360° Perspective